 There are many ways young people’s voices can be heard in Scottish politics.
 How about organising a ‘take action’ session where children and young people can ensure their voice is heard?
 Take a look at our suggestions below:

 Attend your local community council

-Find your local community council on Community Council Scot.
+Find your local community council on Community Council Scot (click to epxlore).

 Get in touch with your local councillor

-To find the contact details for your local and national politicians in one handy place, take a look at the Write To Them website (does not include MSYPs).
+To find the contact details for your local and national politicians in one handy place, take a look at the Write To Them website (click to explore) (does not include MSYPs).

 However you get involved in FMQT Next Generation, let us know what you get up to by joining the conversation online using #FMQTNextGeneration and tagging YouthLink Scotland (Twitter & Instagram: @YouthLinkScot) and Children in Scotland (Twitter: @cisweb | Instagram: @ChildreninScotland).